tarunsachdeva/blog/_posts/2018-12-13-evergreen-strategy.markdown

 draft: true
 ---

-Strategy is the exercise of making decisions to drive the direction of a business.
+Strategy is the exercise of making decisions to drive business direction.
 Strategy is about choice - what you're doing, and more importantly, what you're not doing.

 Often, the stories of strategy involve a business taking big risks, employing a clever tactic, or hacking their way to success.
-Those are stories of how
+Those are stories of

 Evergreen strategies are those that